intrinio/javascript-sdk/docs/StockExchangeApi.md

 var stockExchangeAPI = new intrinioSDK.StockExchangeApi();

 var opts = {
-  'city': "city_example", // String | Filter by city
-  'country': "CHINA", // String | Filter by country 'countryCode': "countryCode_example", // String | Filter by ISO country code 'pageSize': 100 // Number | The number of results to return };
+  'city': "New York", // String | Filter by city 'country': "UNITED STATES OF AMERICA", // String | Filter by country 'countryCode': "US", // String | Filter by ISO country code 'pageSize': 100 // Number | The number of results to return };